 “Every Family Deserves A Beautiful Smile.”
-Dr. Robert Axelrad, Cosmetic Dentist
+Dr. Robert Axelrad, DDS

 Arguably, the best-case scenario during your trip to the dentist is cosmetic dentistry or, in other words, dentistry designed to enhance your smile.

 When we look at ourselves in the mirror or when other people meet us – teeth are often the first thing they notice.
 As a result, when our teeth are broken, missing or not as white as they could be, we tend to become self-conscious.

 The good news is that with the help of a cosmetic dentist, your mouth can look and feel beautiful again.
 Most noteworthy, you’ll smile more and friends and family will take notice of your increased self-confidence.

 A cosmetic dentist offers a wide range of cosmetic dental procedures for kids, adults and seniors.

 Above all, we can fix stained teeth – even stains that sometimes occur as a side effect of the drug tetracycline.
 Furthermore, we can close gaps between front teeth if that isn’t the “look” you desire, make chipped and broken teeth look like new, eliminate overly “gummy” smiles and of course, replace missing teeth.